 What Cause a Yeast Infection?

-The most common sources of yeast infections are from Candida albicans, although Candida krusei, Candida glabrata, and Candida parapsilosis are also high on the list.
-Candida is a fungus that occurs naturally on the body.
-It’s present on everybody’s body, that is normal.
+The most common sources of yeast infections are from a yeast called Candida, particularly Candida albicans.
+Candida krusei, Candida glabrata, and Candida parapsilosis are also high on the list.
+Candida is a fungal yeast that occurs naturally on the body.
+It’s present on everybody’s body, which is normal.
 However, Candida must be adequately balanced.
-If a Candida imbalance occurs, then dark, moist areas — especially the mouth and any region in which skin folds — may be subject to an overgrowth as a result of systemic imbalance or inadequate cleanliness.
+If a Candida imbalance occurs, then dark, moist areas — especially the mouth and any region in which skin folds — may be subject to an overgrowth as a result of a systemic imbalance or inadequate cleanliness.

 An even more serious problem, known as invasive Candidiasis, may occur when the fungus enters the blood stream. this type of infection can quickly become a serious problem.
 Additionally, some people may be at higher risk for yeast infections.
 For instance, persons with psoriasis and eczema as likely to suffer from oral Candida infections.